James Otis Jr.: Writs of assistance

 The text of his 1761 speech was much enhanced by Adams on several occasions; it was first printed in 1773 and in longer forms in 1819 and 1823.
 According to James R. Ferguson, the four tracts that Otis wrote during 1764–65 reveal contradictions and even intellectual confusion.
 Otis was the first leader of the period to develop distinctive American theories of constitutionalism and representation, but he relied on traditional views of Parliamentary authority.
 He refused to follow the logical direction of his natural law theory by drawing back from radicalism, according to Ferguson, who feels that Otis appears inconsistent.
-Samuelson, on the other hand, argues that Otis should be seen as a practical political thinker rather than a theorist, and that explains why his positions changed as he adjusted to altered political realities and exposed the constitutional dilemmas of colonial parliamentary representation and the relationship between Great Britain and the North American colonies.
+Samuelson, on the other hand, argues that Otis should be seen as a practical political thinker rather than a theorist, which explains why his positions changed as he adjusted to altered political realities.

-In 1764, Otis expanded his argument in a pamphlet stating that because Americans lacked proper Parliamentary representation, it was unconstitutional for Parliament to tax Americans.

-Some academics have noted Otis' opinion in favor of a court or judge's having it as their duty to review and strike down a law contrary to the written constitution in effect.
-In the Writs case, Otis said that "An Act against the constitution is void..... and if an act of Parliament should be made..... the executive courts must pass such acts into disuse."
+In 1764, Otis expanded his argument in a pamphlet stating that Americans lacked proper Parliamentary representation, making it unconstitutional for Parliament to tax Americans.
+According to Matthew K. Reising, Otis developed his argument regarding Parliamentary authority by examining the effects of the Glorious Revolution in America rather than the historical situation of 17th century Britain.
+In the Writs case, Otis said that "An Act against the constitution is void … and if an act of Parliament should be made … the executive courts must pass such acts into disuse."

 Otis did not identify himself as a revolutionary; his peers, too, generally viewed him as more cautious than the incendiary Samuel Adams.
 Otis, at times, counseled against the mob violence of the radicals and argued against Adams's proposal for a convention of all the colonies resembling that of the Glorious Revolution of 1688.
 Yet, on other occasions, Otis exceeded Adams in rousing passions and exhorting people to action.
 He even called his compatriots to arms at a town meeting on September 12, 1768, according to some accounts.
 He was a Freemason.

 Pamphleteer

 Otis was originally in the rural Popular Party, but he effectively made alliances with Boston merchants and grew in popularity after the controversy of the Writs of Assistance case.
 He subsequently wrote several important patriotic pamphlets, served in the assembly, and was a leader of the Stamp Act Congress.
 He also was friends with Thomas Paine, the author of Common Sense.

-He was banished from Cambridge, Massachusetts, to Watertown in 1743.